svenholcombe/Codie-D3plot/Guide.md

 *return: (list of nodes) nodes of the elements*

+**element.get_coords(iTimestep=0)**

+*return: (list of flaot) Get the coordinates of the element.*

+You can get the coordinates of the element, which is the mean of it's nodes coordinates.
+If the optional flag iTimtestep != 0 then the displacements must be read in the d3plot.
+One also may use negative numbers like -1 for the last timestep.

 **element.get_history()**

 *return: (list of list of floats) time series of the history variable vector